xinzhaoy/Sold-by-woot-margin/README.md

 - Interactive UI with real-time calculations
 - Compare financial outcomes across different sales strategies
 - Mobile-responsive design that works on all devices
+- Clear visualization of profit metrics and rank improvements

 ## How to Use